jonas-thn/gaussian-splatting-renderer/README.md

 <figcaption>Parameter Experimentation</figcaption>
 </figure>

-After deactivating the `autoUpdate` function of the renderer, I implemented a threshold check that only updates SparkJS after the camera moves.
+After deactivating the `autoUpdate` function of the renderer, a threshold check was implemented that only updates SparkJS after the camera moves.
 Theoretically, this would only sort every splat when the user crosses a rotation or movement delta.
-Unfortunately, this also didn't generate a big performance increase on my machine, because of the same reasons stated before.
-But it was a good test, which I would use later in the project to optimize my custom renderer.
-After eliminating the sorting and data transfer bottlenecks, this change would become the single biggest performance increase in my Rust implementation.
+Unfortunately, this also didn't generate a big performance increase on the test setup, because of the same reasons stated before.
+But it was a valuable test, and I would use this exact approach later in the project to optimize the custom renderer.
+After eliminating the sorting and data transfer bottlenecks, this logic became the single biggest performance increase in the Rust implementation.

 ``` {caption="Update Threshold"}
 const deltaPos = camera.position.distanceTo(lastSortPos);